GraphicsBlast

 Index buffer objects

-In the previous lesson, we defined 6 vertices to draw 2 triangles to draw one square.
-There is some logic there, but clearly it would be more efficient to only define the 4 vertices of the square to do our rendering.
+In the previous lesson, we defined 6 vertices to draw 2 triangles to draw 1 square.
+There is some logic there, but clearly it would be more efficient to only define the 4 vertices of the square we want to render once.

 This duplication of data exists not just within our vertices buffer but also necessarily the colour buffer too, needlessly consuming extra GPU memory.
 For both of the two duplicated vertices of our square, there is an extra 3 floats defined for it's coordinates, and 3 more for it's colour value.
 So even on our relatively simple square example, we have 12 extra floats of needlessly duplicated memory.